Mutasem-Tamimi/Speech-Emotion-Recognition-SER-using-LSTM-RNN/README.md

 ## Model Architecture

-The core of the model is an **LSTM-RNN** (Long Short-Term Memory Recurrent Neural Network) architecture.
+The core of the model is an **Bidirectional LSTM**.
 This architecture is well-suited for sequential data like speech because of its ability to capture temporal dependencies in audio features.

 ## Results and Performance

-The model's performance is evaluated based on the accuracy of emotion classification and achieves 81.82% accuracy on the test data.
+The model's performance is evaluated based on the accuracy of emotion classification and achieves **85% accuracy on the test data**.
 Metrics such as confusion matrices and accuracy scores are used to assess its effectiveness.

 ## Tools and Libraries